Stuttering is a speech disorder that causes interruptions in the rhythm or flow of speech.

 Repetitions might happen once (b-ball, can-can) or multiple times (I-I-I-I-I want, m-m-m-m-mummy).
 Stuttering can also include prolongations (caaaan I go) and blocks (person appears stuck with no voice).
 Secondary behaviours may also be present.

-Our therapists are trained to assess, treat and manage stuttering.
-Speech Moves regularly attend professional development to keep up to date with the latest evidence-based interventions.
+Our therapists are trained to assess, treat and mange stuttering.
+Speech Moves clinicians regularly attend professional development training to keep up to date with the latest evidence-based interventions.

-Contact us if you’d like to find out how we can help your child.
+Contact us if you’d like to find out how we can help.